 Public blockchain and distributed ledger technologies have ushered in a new era of the web — we now have infrastructure that enables programmatic trust in online environments between individuals, organizations, corporations, and governments.
-Nearly every industry is primed to benefit from this technology, including financial services, healthcare, social networking, supply chain, multimedia, sustainable energy, and more.
+Nearly every industry is primed to benefit from this technology, including financial services, healthcare, social networking, supply chain, sustainable energy, and more.
 It’s akin to the transformational power of the internet that we’ve seen over the past 25 years.

 Emerging technologies force us to consider the adverse effects they might have on our world if left unchecked.
 Artificial intelligence, for example, begs for considerations on privacy and surveillance, bias, and moral judgment.
 Or social networks, which must reckon with the adverse effects on society through misinformation, personal data marketplaces, and surveillance capitalism.
 With the increased adoption of public distributed ledgers and, more specifically, proof-of-work mining currently used by both Bitcoin and Ethereum, the industry is obligated to consider the imminent threat of unsustainable energy consumption and environmental consequences.